FINANCIAL AID INFORMATION

 A Pell Grant award is based on the number of hours a student is enrolled.
 Typically, the posted award amount is based on full-time enrollment.
 Should a student not enroll for 12 or more hours (full-time), the award will be prorated at disbursement based on enrollment.

-• This federal grant is awarded based on the student’s EFC and the availability of funds.
+• This federal grant is awarded based on the student’s SAI and the availability of funds.
 Applicants who file by the priority date of March 1st are reviewed first.
 Only students who are Pell Grant eligible may receive this grant (undergraduate students who have not received a baccalaureate degree).
 This fund is extremely limited and not all eligible students may receive funds.

 • This is a low interest loan that enters repayment six months after the student ceases to be enrolled at least on a half-time basis (6 hours).
 The term “Subsidized” means that the government pays the interest on the loan while the student is enrolled in school.
 Students must be enrolled in 6 hours or more to be eligible during a specific term.
 Eligibility is determined by filing the FAFSA.
 This is a need-based loan.